ericboles/mautic-postmark-mailer/README.md

 - API transport.
 - Bounce webhook handling.
 This plugin will unsubscribe contacts in Mautic based on the hard bounces while Postmark will take care of the soft bounce retries.
+- Supports Re-Subscribes.
+The DNC flag will be removed when the webhhook sends `SuppressSending: false`

 #### Mautic Mailer DSN Scheme